Indochina Link Vietnam

 (3) accounting records per Vietnamese Ministry of Finance guidance.

-Provincial tax offices may accept simplified accounting systems for hybrid method purposes rather than full VAS compliance.
-Vietnamese parties should obtain written confirmation from the provincial tax office regarding acceptable accounting standards before electing this method.
+Provincial tax offices may accept simplified accounting systems for Hybrid Method purposes rather than full VAS compliance.
+Vietnamese parties should obtain written confirmation from the provincial tax office regarding acceptable accounting standards before electing Hybrid Method.

 Hybrid Method benefits contractors with significant local input costs (construction materials, subcontractor services) by allowing input VAT recovery unavailable under Direct Method.

-Vietnamese parties must verify implementation timelines with provincial tax offices as rollout schedules vary by jurisdiction.
-Ho Chi Minh City, Hanoi, and Binh Duong provinces implemented electronic FCT declaration systems by Q4 2025.
+Provincial implementation timelines vary.
+HCMC, Hanoi, and Binh Duong implemented electronic FCT declaration systems by Q4 2025.
 Other provinces continue accepting paper declarations as of January 2026.
+Vietnamese parties should verify provincial e-filing requirements before submission.

 Tax Treaty Benefits & DTA Claims